 MICYRN's leadership and coordination team, based in Vancouver, British Columbia, manage and operate the coordinating center, which is the network’s resource and knowledge hub.
 A core staff with complementary skills provides services including meeting logistics, stakeholder communication and knowledge translation, research analytics such as needs assessments and environmental scans, and financial, project and strategic management.
 All members have access to these services, which would otherwise be costly to acquire individually.

 Stephen Barbazuk joined MICYRN in January 2012.
 He is responsible for the strategic planning process and the subsequent development, implementation and evaluation of all projects and activities and has management responsibility for the coordination and oversight of all financial, communication and administrative functions in the central office.
 Stephen’s most recent role prior to joining MICYRN was with the BC Provincial Health Services Authority as Corporate Director, Strategic Planning and Transformation Support.
-Stephen has a background in Life Sciences, having graduated from the University of British Columbia in Cell and Developmental Biology with subsequent work in Immunology research projects for the Department of Microbiology & Immunology and has since amassed expertise in strategic planning and project management in biotechnology, research and healthcare over the past 15 years.
-He is a certified Project Management Professional (PMP) with the Project Management Institute, holds a 6-Sigma Green Belt process improvement certificate and has completed international coach training in order to apply additional skills to support organizations in realizing their vision.
+Stephen has a background in Life Sciences, having graduated from the University of British Columbia in Cell and Developmental Biology with subsequent work in Immunology research projects for the Department of Microbiology & Immunology and has since amassed expertise in strategic planning and project management in biotechnology, research and healthcare over the past 20+ years.
+He obtained his Project Management Professional (PMP) designation with the Project Management Institute in 2004, holds a 6-Sigma Green Belt process improvement certificate and has completed international coach training in order to apply additional skills to support organizations in realizing their vision.